 Year Ended December 31, 2012 Compared to Year Ended December 31, 2011.
 Total revenue decreased to \$25.0 million in 2012 from \$30.5 million in 2011, a decrease of 18.2%.
 Royalty income decreased to \$12.4 million in 2012 from \$13.0 million in 2011, a decrease of 5.0%.
-The decrease in royalties was the result of a decrease in Autoscope royalties slightly offset by the inclusion of RTMS royalties as a result of changing our RTMS product line to a royalty business model in January 2012.
-Autoscope royalties were lower in 2012 compared to 2011 as a result of lower unit volume.
+The decrease in royalties was the result of a decrease in Autoscope® video royalties slightly offset by the inclusion of Autoscope® radar royalties as a result of changing our Autoscope® radar product line to a royalty business model in January 2012.
+Autoscope® video royalties were lower in 2012 compared to 2011 as a result of lower unit volume.
 Product sales decreased to \$12.6 million in 2012 from \$17.5 million in 2011, a decrease of 28.1%.
-The decrease in product sales was mainly due to the RTMS model change and to a lesser extent lower sales volume in Europe resulting, in part, from economic pressures.
-Revenue for the Autoscope segment decreased to \$16.0 million in 2011, a decrease of 44.1%.
-The decrease in Autoscope was due to lower sales volume in North America, and to a lesser extent, in Europe.
-The decrease in RTMS was due mainly to the business model change that resulted in revenues in the form of a royalty rather than a direct product sale to a purchaser.
-Revenue for the CitySync segment decreased to \$4.8 million in 2012 from \$5.7 million in 2011, a decrease of 15.7%.
-This is due to lower sales volume in 2012 and is reflective of a difficult environment for selling security applications to government customers in Europe and the United States that we believe was caused by constrained government budgets.
+The decrease in product sales was mainly due to the Autoscope® radar model change and to a lesser extent lower sales volume in Europe resulting, in part, from economic pressures.
+Revenue for the Intersection segment decreased to \$16.0 million in 2012 from \$17.4 million in 2011, a decrease of 8.1%.
+Revenue for the Highway segment decreased to \$4.1 million in 2012 from \$7.4 million in 2011, a decrease of 44.1%.
+The decrease in LPR was due to lower sales volume in North America and, to a lesser extent, in Europe.
+The decrease in the Highway segment was due mainly to the business model change that resulted in revenues in the form of a royalty rather than a direct product sale to a purchaser.
+Revenue for the LPR segment decreased to \$4.8 million in 2012 from \$5.7 million in 2011, a decrease of 15.7%.
+This was due to lower sales volume in 2012 and is reflective of a difficult environment for selling security applications to government customers in Europe and the United States that we believed was caused by constrained government budgets.

 Gross margins for product sales decreased to 46.6% in 2012 from 47.3% in 2011.
-Gross margins for the CitySync product line have historically been lower than gross margins for the Autoscope and RTMS product lines and therefore the mix of the product lines in any given period can result in varying margins.
-Generally, lower sales volumes of RTMS or CitySync products will reduce gross margins because of fixed manufacturing costs for these products.
-The decrease in gross margins for 2012 compared to 2011 is reflective of lower sales volume.
+Gross margins for the LPR product line have historically been lower than gross margins for the Intersection and Highway product lines and therefore the mix of the product lines in any given period can result in varying margins.
+Generally, lower sales volumes of Highway or LPR products will reduce gross margins because of fixed manufacturing costs for these products.
+The decrease in gross margins for 2012 compared to 2011 was reflective of lower sales volume.
 Additionally, during 2012, we recorded a \$200,000 lower of cost or market adjustment to inventory procured for a subsequently cancelled order.
 Gross margins on royalty income remained consistent at 100.0% in 2012 and 2011.
-We anticipate that gross margins for our product sales will be higher in 2013 as compared to 2012, while we expect royalty gross margins will be 100% in 2013.

 Selling, marketing and product support expense decreased to \$7.3 million or 29.2% of total revenue in 2012 from \$10.6 million or 34.8% of total revenue in 2011.
-Our selling, marketing and product support expense decreased mainly due to the workforce reduction resulting from restructuring activities and the RTMS business model change.
-We anticipate that selling, marketing and product support expense will increase in terms of dollar amount and as a percentage of revenue in 2013 as compared to 2012.
+Our selling, marketing and product support expense decreased mainly due to the workforce reduction resulting from restructuring activities and the Autoscope® radar business model change.

 General and administrative expense decreased to \$5.2 million or 20.7% of total revenue in 2012, from \$6.3 million or 20.7% of total revenue in 2011.
-General and administrative expenses decreased in 2012 mainly as a result of restructuring initiatives, partially offset by severance for the separation of our former President and Chief Executive Officer, and the RTMS business model change.
-We anticipate that general and administrative expenses will increase in 2013 in dollar amount and as a percentage of revenue compared to 2012, principally due to increased legal and other professional fees related to the investigation and remediation actions described in Note 15 of our Notes to Consolidated Financial Statements set forth elsewhere in this Annual Report on Form 10-K. The Company's known costs related to the investigation to date were immaterial in 2012 and approximately \$1.5 million through March 22, 2013.
-The
+General and administrative expenses decreased in 2012 mainly as a result of restructuring initiatives, partially offset by severance for the separation of our former President and Chief Executive Officer, and the Autoscope® radar business model change.